 Public relations: the profession that refuses to learn?

 A debate in London next week will explore the relationship between academics, teachers and practitioners in public relations.
 I hope that you can join us.
-The PRCA is hosting the debate in London from 6pm on Wednesday 15 February.

 It’s bringing together employers, students and universities to debate whether in 2017 it’s necessary to have a public relations degree.